Jharanza/Pro-Mern-Personal/task_4/README.md

 <h1>Class Components</h1>

-<p>In this directory we change the function Components with class Components
+<p>In this directory we change the function Components with class Components</p>

 <h3>Changes</h3>
 <ul>The main changes are: